owncloud/docs-client-ios-app/README.md

 Please refer to the [Branching Workflow for the iOS App](https://github.com/owncloud/docs-client-iOS-app/blob/master/docs/the-branching-workflow.md) or more information.

-## Create a New Version Branch for the iOSp Client
+## Create a New Version Branch for the iOS Client

 Please refer to [Create a New Version Branch for the iOS App](https://github.com/owncloud/docs-client-ios-app/blob/master/docs/new-version-branch.md) for more information.